olovm/cora-eclipse/readme.md

 ##First run installing eclipse
 I am using path `/mnt/depot/eclipseForCora` replace that with where you created your directories above.
-Replace `yourUserName` with with your desired username (must be the same as you used when building the image) Run:</br>
+Replace `yourUserName` with with your desired username (must be the same as you used when building the image)</br>
+Run:</br>
 `docker run --rm -ti --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix